cwest/caseywest.com/_posts/2015-05-10-durable-communication.md

 ## Collaborative Writing

 Being able to take notes together in meetings is very powerful.
 A real-time document sharing tool brings people together in meetings and serves as a very powerful alternative to a whiteboard.
 Someone can decide to take live notes while others cleanup structure and edit behind them.
 Everyone can see the conversational history and it can be preserved for posterity.

+Preservation should take place elsewhere.
+These tools usually aren't good choices for long-term, curated document stores.
+Instead it may make sense to copy your artifacts from here to a story, or a `README`, or a specific document under a `docs/` directory in a repository.

 Try [Etherpad], [Hackpad], [Google Docs], [GitHub Wiki], or [Confluence].